oz1ekd/DV4MF2-language-support/README.md

 Compatibility note:
 ===================
-With V2.0.0.11 the language file format changed, it has been extended and is <b>offering 35 additional customizable text elements</b>, the new program version checks compatibility of the language file.
+With V2.0.0.11 the language file format changed (see below)!.
+It has been extended and is <b>offering 35 additional customizable text elements</b>, the new program version checks compatibility of the language file.

 <h2>New language files are no more compatible with V2.0.0.10, please update if you are using this release before!</h2>

 <b>Available language files V2.0.0.11 (complete and ready for download here):</b>
 - English    (build-in + language file)
 - German     (build-in + language file)
-- Italiano   (language file) tnx to Franco, HB9OAB
+- Italiano   tnx to Franco, HB9OAB
-- Espaniol   (language file) tnx to Iñigo, EA2CQ
+- Espaniol   tnx to Iñigo, EA2CQ
-- Português  (language file) tnx to José, CT1JIB
+- Português  tnx to José, CT1JIB
-- Nederlands (language file) tnx to Rudy, PD0ZRY and Walter, PD2WGN
+- Nederlands tnx to Rudy, PD0ZRY and Walter, PD2WGN
-- Swedish    (language file) tnx to Johan, SM0TSC
+- Swedish    tnx to Johan, SM0TSC
-- Norsk      (language file) tnx to Gaute, LB6YD
+- Norsk      tnx to Gaute, LB6YD
-- User defined template available to build your own file
+- User       a template available to build your own file

 <b>Soon available languages (under revision):</b>
-- Francais   (language file) tnx to Bernard, F1UGZ (in progress, coming soon)
+- Francais   tnx to Bernard, F1UGZ (in progress)
+- Polish     tnx to Sebastian, SP2FRN (in progress)
-- Suomi      (language file) tnx to Johanna (in progress, coming soon) *update V2.0.0.11 needed, coming soon
+- Suomi      (language file) tnx to Johanna (in progress)

+<b>Other optional languages and modifications:</b>
+- Norsk      based on Gaute, LB6YD with some modifications by Kai, LA3QMA

 <b><i>Languages we are looking for contributors (simply take the english file as your template):</b></i>
 - Belgium   (language file) *looking for a contributor
 - Dansk     (language file) *looking for a contributor
-- Polski    (language file) *looking for a contributor
 - Czech     (language file) *looking for a contributor
 - русский   (language file) *looking for a contributor
 - your file - please send us your translation